macmarrum/rumar/README.md

 * **backup_base_dir_for_profile**: str &nbsp; &nbsp; _used by: create, extract, sweep_\
   path to the base dir used for the profile; usually left unset; see _**backup_base_dir**_
 * **archive_format**: Literal['tar', 'tar.gz', 'tar.bz2', 'tar.xz', 'tar.zst'] = 'tar.gz' &nbsp; &nbsp; _used by: create, sweep_\
-  format of archive files to be created
+  format of archive files to be created\
+  'tar.zst' requires Python 3.14 or higher
 * **compression_level**: int = 3 &nbsp; &nbsp; _used by: create_\
-  for the formats 'tar.gz', 'tar.bz2', 'tar.xz', 'tar.zst': compression level from 0 to 9
+  0 to 9 for 'tar.gz', 'tar.bz2', 'tar.xz'\
+  0 to 22 for 'tar.zst'
-* **NO_COMPRESSION_SUFFIXES_DEFAULT**: str = '7z,zip,zipx,jar,rar,tgz,gz,tbz,bz2,xz,zst,zstd,xlsx,docx,pptx,ods,odt,odp,odg,odb,epub,mobi,cbz,png,jpg,gif,mp4,mov,avi,mp3,m4a,aac,ogg,ogv,kdbx' &nbsp; &nbsp; _used by: create_\
+* **NO_COMPRESSION_SUFFIXES_DEFAULT**: str = '7z,zip,zipx,jar,rar,tgz,gz,tbz,bz2,xz,zst,zstd,xlsx,docx,pptx,ods,odt,odp,odg,odb,epub,mobi,cbz,png,jpg,gif,mp4,mov,avi,mp3,m4a,aac,ogg,ogv,opus,flac,kdbx' &nbsp; &nbsp; _used by: create_\
   comma-separated string of the default lower-case suffixes for which to use no compression
 * **no_compression_suffixes**: str = '' &nbsp; &nbsp; _used by: create_\
   extra lower-case suffixes in addition to _**NO_COMPRESSION_SUFFIXES_DEFAULT**_